dylanlanigansmith/smith/README.md

 - wolfenstein style raycasting for now
     - for linux x86/64 and eventually Apple silicon Macs next time I go on vacation and only have a laptop

-- full multithreaded game engine with editor, semi-dynamic lighting and many subsystems
+- full multithreaded game engine with editor, semi-dynamic lighting, enemy AI with A*, and many more subsystems

+-  everything besides the deps. below is done from scratch

 ### Gallery
 TODO